Multiwfn -- A Multifunctional Wavefunction Analyzer

-- 20 Many other useful functions, such as potential energy density, electron energy density, shape function, local temperature, linear response kernel, local electron affinity, Fisher information entropy and steric energy/potential/charge.
+- 20 Many other useful functions, such as potential energy density, electron energy density, shape function, local temperature, linear response kernel, local electron affinity, numerous DFT exchange-correlation potential, Fisher information entropy, steric energy/potential/charge and so on.

-Multiwfn also reserves a custom function, whose code can be easily filled by users to extend the function of Multiwfn.
+Multiwfn also provides a custom function, the code can be easily filled by users to further extend the capacity of Multiwfn.

 Citing & Donating Multiwfn

 If Multiwfn is used in your research, this paper should be cited: Tian Lu, Feiwu Chen, J. Comp.
 Chem.
 33, 580-592 (2012)

 If quantitative molecular surface analysis module of Multiwfn is involved, also citing this paper is requested: J. Mol.
 Graph.
 Model., 38, 314-323 (2012)